bafiam/bafiam-bot/README.md

 1. Run `rackup` to start the bot

-2. Navigate to the slack workspace
+2. Navigate to the Slack workspace

 3. On one of the channels, invite the bot